tebriel/jira-cli/README.md

 *  Allow searching to be limited by project id
 *  Allow user to add a new ticket to different projects
-*  Pull down transition states and Issue types for dynamic creation/transitioning
+*  Pull down transition states for transitioning

 ## Documentation